 2. Estção do São Bento – São Bento Station

-Together with Rossio in Lisbon, São Bento is one of the most beautiful train stations of Portugal.
-What makes it exceptional is its entrance hall with more than 550 square meters of tiles that tell parts of Portugal’s past – its royalty, wars and transportation.
+Together with Rossio in Lisbon, São Bento is one of the most beautiful train stations in Portugal.
+What makes it exceptional is its entrance hall with more than 550 square meters of tiles that tell parts of Portugal’s past – its royalty, wars, and transportation.
 Many projects were submitted, but the one that you see now is from the Portuguese painter Jorge Colaço.
-The tiles themselves were produces by Fábrica Cerâmica Lusitana.
+The tiles themselves were produced by Fábrica Cerâmica Lusitana.
 The most impressive stories they depict are Battle of Valdevez (1140) and the Conquest of Ceuta (1415).

 3. Praça da Liberdade – The Liberty Square